Cloud Deployment Interview

 Bugs in software open up vulnerabilities and ways into systems.
 Intrusion detection attempts to detect that such intrusions and avoid further damage.

-o What is Saas – Software as a Service?
+What Is Saas – Software as A Service?

 An example is dropbox, and other so-called hold-my-data type solutions fall into this category.

 What is Iaas – Infrastructure as a Service?

 This is raw iron, the virtualized datacenters, hosting providers such as Amazon, GoGrid, Joyent, and Rackspace.

 What Is Paas – Platform as A Service?